 This is why I always recommend to anyone planning their trip to not over stuff their itinerary with too many things to see and do.
 You should always leave a little room for ‘downtime’ for situations exactly like this.

 Flashpacking is just backpacking in a little more comfort.
 Book yourself a private room for a week in a nicer guesthouse or boutique hotel, somewhere with a nice pool and actual comfy pillows and a TV.
+Maybe even a little mini fridge. ll the mod cons you need to relax.

 And what better way to relax if you are tired and fed up of dealing with the touts and the daily hustle, to experience a few days in complete comfort without it?